-- 4.1.4.
-In contrast, Bullmore and colleagues (2009) reported, from studies of four established large wind farms, that ISO 9613 predicted turbine noise immissions with reasonable accuracy and, at three of the sites, over estimated the measured sound levels. - 4.1.5.
+4.1.6.
 Bolin (2009) has reported an experimental study of the masking of wind turbine noise by vegetation noise (leaves rustling etc).
 Subjects were exposed to vegetation noise in a laboratory and turbine noise introduced at varying sound pressures and vice versa and a threshold for detection determined.
 The results were compared with the Moore and Glasberg methods for calculating masking.
 The results suggest that: "....existing models of partial masking overestimate the ability to conceal wind turbine noise in ambient sounds."
 In other words, wind turbine noise is not masked as well as current models predict and is thus more intrusive.
-This is in accord with the work of van den Berg and Miedema who show that traffic noise does not mask wind turbine noise as well as predicted.
+This is in accord with the work of Nelson and of van den Berg and Miedema who show that background and traffic noise do not mask wind turbine noise as well as predicted.